dosco/graphjin/README.md

 ## Use in your own code

 You can use GraphJin as a library within your own code.
-The [serv](https://pkg.go.dev/github.com/dosco/graphjin/serv) package exposes the entirely GraphJin standlone service as a library while the [core](https://pkg.go.dev/github.com/dosco/graphjin/core) package exposes just the GraphJin compiler.
+The [serv](https://pkg.go.dev/github.com/dosco/graphjin/serv) package exposes the entirely GraphJin standlone service as a library while the [core](https://pkg.go.dev/github.com/dosco/graphjin/core) package exposes just the **GraphJin GraphQL to SQL compiler**.
 The [Go docs](https://pkg.go.dev/github.com/dosco/graphjin/core#pkg-examples) are filled with examples on how to use GraphJin within your own apps as a sort of alternative to using ORM packages.
 GraphJin allows you to use GraphQL and the full power of GraphJin to access your data instead of a limiting ORM.

 ```console
 go get github.com/dosco/graphjin/core